Electro (Marvel Comics): Spider-Man: The Manga

-In Spider-Man: The Manga, Electro is Shiraishi, a mechanic who falls into massive debt after he accidentally hits a child with his car, leaving the boy permanently disabled.
-Desperate for money, Shiraishi takes on a number of odd jobs (the last of which he robs) before being contacted by the handicapped boy's father, a professor researching high-voltage emission technology.
-Shiraishi agrees to be a test subject for the professor's experiments, and is given superhuman abilities through "electrification devices" he is implanted with.
-The professor convinces Shiraishi, who is dubbed "Electro" by the media, to use his electrokinesis to rob banks, but the professor begins to have second thoughts when Shiraishi's greed proves insatiable, and he begins to murder people who get in his way.
+An alternate universe variant of Electro from Earth-70019 appears in Spider-Man: The Manga.
+This version is Shiraishi, a mechanic who falls into debt after he accidentally hits a child with his car, leaving him permanently disabled.
+Desperate for money, Shiraishi takes on a number of odd jobs before being contacted by the boy's father, a professor researching high-voltage emission technology.
+Shiraishi agrees to be a test subject for the professor's experiments, and is given superhuman abilities through electrical implants.